lizhanmit/learning-notes/kafka-note/kafka-note.md

 The record accumulators job is to "accumulate" the messages into batches, which improves throughput and allow for a higher compression ratio than one messages at a time if compression for the messages is used.
 (If each and every message was sent one at a time, a slow down likely could be seen in regards to how fast your messages are being processed.)

 **NOTE**: If one message in the batch fails, then the entire batch fails for that partition.
-Thus, there is already the built-in retry logic.
+For this problem, there is already the built-in retry logic.

 If ordering of the messages is important,